MLB '19: Longtime baseball voices going, going, almost gone

 They do more than describe a jump shot or a touchdown catch or a goalie's save.
 They share a bit of themselves.

-That open time also allows color commentators like Blass to bring the sport to life with stories that revive listeners' memories.
+That down time also allows color commentators like Blass to bring the sport to life with stories that revive listeners' memories.

 "To me, much of the game is about stories," said Blass, who pitched for the Pirates from 1964-74, famously winning Game 7 of the 1971 World Series.
 "I think our game of baseball is unique.
 It has more stories than any of the other major sports.
 Baseball lends itself to the stories."